 - A SEO competitor may launch a hack attack to get your website blacklisted in google.
 This will have an adverse effect on your google rankings and Google will show this message in search results – “This Site May Be Hacked”

-You can get more detailed info in this article on WordPress hacking and How to secure your site in 2020
+You can get more detailed info in this article on WordPress hacked and How to secure your site in 2022

 A Bonus Tip: